Threema: History

 Threema was founded in December 2012 by Manuel Kasper.
 The company was initially called Kasper Systems GmbH.
-Martin Blatter and Silvan Engeler were later recruited to develop an Android application that was released in early 2013.
+Martin Blatter and Silvan Engeler joined Kasper to develop an Android application that was released in early 2013.

 In Summer 2013, the Snowden leaks helped create an interest in Threema, boosting the user numbers to the hundreds of thousands.
 When Facebook took over WhatsApp in February 2014, Threema got 200,000 new users, doubling its userbase in 24 hours.
 Around 80% percent of those new users came from Germany.
 By March 2014 Threema had 1.2 million users.

 In Spring 2014, operations were transferred to the newly created Threema GmbH.
+Martin Blatter took over the position of CEO.

 In December 2014, Apple listed Threema as the most-sold app of 2014 at the German App Store.

 In 2020, Threema expanded with video calls, plans to open-source its client-side apps and introduce reproducible builds of them, as well as introduce Threema Education, a variation of Threema intended for education institutions.

+In September 2020, Threema was acquired by AFINUM, a German private equity firm based in Munich.

 During the second week of 2021, Threema saw a quadrupling of daily downloads spurred on by controversial privacy changes in the WhatsApp messaging service.
 A spokesperson for the company also confirmed that Threema had risen to the top of the charts for paid applications in Germany, Switzerland, and Austria.
 This trend continued into the third week of the year, with the head of Marketing & Sales confirming that downloads had increased to ten times the regular amount, leading to "hundreds of thousands of new users each day".

 In October 2022, researchers from ETH Zurich reported multiple vulnerabilities affecting Threema's security against network, server and client-based attacks.
-A new release fixing these issues was issues in November 2022 and the vulnerabilities were announced publicly in January 2023.
+A new release fixing these issues was released in November 2022 and the vulnerabilities were announced publicly in January 2023.

+In September 2024, CEO Martin Blatter and the remaining founders and original developers left the company and Robin Simon, a former executive from TX Group became CEO.